adonisjs/legacy-docs/3.0/lucid.md

 ```

-### findOrFail()
+#### findOrFail

 `findOrFail()` is similar to find but will throw a `ModelNotFoundException` if no records are found for a given primaryKey.

-It can become handy if you want to handle errors instead of doing manually check on whether the query has any values or not.
+It can become handy if you want to handle errors instead of doing manually check on whether the query response has any values or not.

 ```javascript
 try {